Frequently asked questions

 How did you get funding for this project?

-The project has been funded for three years, from April 2021 to April 2024.
+The project was funded for three years, from April 2021 to April 2024.

 In 2017, Martin Gibbs, Brad Duncan and Robert Varnam published an article in Australian Archaeology titled ‘The free and unfree settlements of Norfolk Island: an overview of archaeological research’.
 In it, they commented: